January 3rd, 2023 | By: Ryan Rutan

 In a Series A round, startups are expected to have a plan for developing a business model, even if they haven't proven it yet.
 They're also expected to use the money raised to increase revenue.

-It’s no longer acceptable to have a great idea — the founder has to be able to prove that the great idea will make a great company.
-The typical valuation for a company raising a seed round is $10 million to $15 million.
+It's also no longer acceptable to have a great idea — the founder has to be able to prove that the great idea will make a great company.
+The typical valuation for a company raising series A funding rounds is $10 million to $15 million.

-However, losing that first investor before the round is closed can also be devastating, as other investors may also drop out.
+However, losing that first investor before the round is closed can also be devastating, as other investors may also drop out, putting your series A funding round in jeopardy.

-Series A funding usually comes from venture capital firms, although angel investors may also be involved.
-Additionally, more companies are using equity crowdfunding for their Series A.
+Series A funding usually comes from venture capital financing, although angel investors may also be involved.
+Additionally, more companies are using equity crowdfunding for their Series A funding.

 A startup that reaches the point where they're ready to raise a Series B round has already found their product/market fit and needs help expanding.